TFong1/sf_crime/airflow/README.md

 Before running Airflow in a Docker container, you must first do some initialization and [setup](./setup-docker.md).

-After that's done, create the DAG file and save it to the dags folder.
+After that's done, be sure the DAG file is in the dags folder.

 ## Run All Airflow Services in Docker

-Use the following command to run Airflow in a Docker container:
+Run the following command to execute the Airflow DAG in a Docker container:

 ```sh
 docker-compose up